 Censorship The very word conjures up visions of Big Brother, of somebody leaning over your shoulder, ready to snatch the latest book or movie or song or whatever out of your hands.
 The mind turns to dictatorships or communism or any other form of totalitarian state and I, for one, shudder.

 That interpretation is far too shallow, though.
 Forms of censorship have been around forever in all societies.
 When I was about to attend university (a few years ago, yes, but well within living memory) the Kama Sutra was banned, as was D.H.
 Lawrence’s “Lady Chatterley’s Lover” and “Portnoy’s Complaint”.
 To mention just three rather innocuous titles.
 Perth in those times and later was noted for the prudishness of the city fathers.
 You couldn’t get a drink on a Sunday less than thirty kilometres from town.
-The women in a Zulu group from South Africa performing their native dances were required to wear brassieres on stage; a performer – I can’t remember if it was Billy Connolly, Kevin Bloody Wilson or Rodney Rude – was arrested, or banned from using the F word on stage.
+The women in a Zulu group from South Africa performing their native dances were required to wear brassieres on stage; a performer – I can’t remember if it was Billy Connolly, Kevin Bloody Wilson or Rodney Rude – was arrested, or banned for using the F word on stage.
 Maybe all three – use of the F word is a trade mark for all of them.
 Rodney Rude was actually charged with obscenity.

 They’re all forms of censorship, somebody else telling us what we can and cannot see or hear.
 So often the arbiter is the church, or an appointee of Government.
 The very notion raises my hackles.
 What right does anybody else have to determine what I, as an adult, can and cannot see?
 What makes them better, purer, less likely to be stained than me?
 I will decide for myself if I wish to see gratuitous sex or violence or horror or hear a comedian say a swear word or watch dancers perform nude.